rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 and not the pieces themselves.

 Mutating state is known to be a terrible way to accomplish communication between parts of code.
 My career worst in the mutation department was a Java Struts 1 code where a class had about 200  mutating instance variables.
-Changing order of 2 lines in this code was almost guaranteed to create an (often intermittent) bug, it was hard to even make sure that variables were set before they were read.
+Changing the order of 2 lines in this code was almost guaranteed to create an (often intermittent) bug, it was hard to even make sure that variables were set before they were read.
 This code used no advanced concepts, all ingredients were easy: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and set the instance variables.
 I consider it one of the most complex programs I worked with in my 27 years of professional programming.
-This code become infamous for its complexity very fast.
+This code became infamous for its complexity very fast.
 Interestingly, Struts were blamed, not the needless overuse of mutable state.
 This piece of code was eventually changed.
 If I remember correctly, about 8 instance variables were kept, they were needed by Struts.
 Ability to program using clear immutable inputs and outputs requires a learning effort, I submit to you that this prerequisite is easier than the cognitive effort of maintaining such code.
 Let's think about such code as an instructional material.
 I can attest, it was virtually impossible to even know what this code is supposed to do from looking at it.
 By contrast, clear inputs and outputs are great learning objectives.
 You know the app if you understand its inputs and outputs.